 Born on June 26, 1580, in Catalonia, Spain, St. Claver studied at the University of Barcelona and joined the Jesuits at age 20 in 1602.
 While studying philosophy at Majorca in 1605, St. Claver developed a friendship with Jesuit Brother Alphonsus Rodriguez.
 Br.
 Rodriguez, who spent his days doing menial work as a doorkeeper, encouraged St. Claver to become a missionary in the Spanish colonies in America.

 In 1610, St. Claver voyaged from Spain to Cartagena, Colombia, where, after five years of further study, he was ordained a priest.
-Despite Pope Paul III’s repeated condemnations of slavery during the previous century, European colonists continued importing African slaves to work on plantations and in mines.
+Despite Pope Paul III’s repeated condemnations of slavery during the previous century, European colonists continued capturing and enslaving Africans to work on plantations and in mines.
 The Society of Jesus itself enslaved persons in the Americas for centuries, including in Cartagena in St. Peter Claver’s day.
 It is important not to overlook this deeply regretful chapter in Jesuit history as part of the context of St. Claver’s ministry.
 (A Jesuit Conference initiative called the Slavery, History, Memory, and Reconciliation project researches the Jesuits’ history and legacy of slaveholding.
 It also connects with descendants of those people enslaved by the Jesuits to “address the persistent vestiges of Jesuit slaveholding that manifest in our schools, universities, and parishes.”)

 Learn more about the Knights of Peter Claver